ronikobrosly/causal-curve/docs/index.rst

-.. causal-curve documentation master file, created by sphinx-quickstart on Fri Apr 17 19:05:35 2020.
+.. causal_curve documentation master file, created by sphinx-quickstart on Sun Apr 19 11:08:21 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to causal-curve's documentation!
+Welcome to causal_curve's documentation!
 ========================================

 .. toctree::